 Do I even need to worry about all these boxes?

-Nowadays applications are PDF-aware enough to get things right from the start.
+Nowadays applications are PDF-aware enough that they get things right from the start.
 Take Adobe InDesign for example:

 - The TrimBox is taken from the document setup.